 Different models have different strengths.
 Some are generally agreed upon (Claude Sonnet for front-end), but there’s a lot of overlap and subjectivity.
 Some models are completely overkill and are too powerful for everyday tasks.
-You don’t need o3 (LINK) to reason for ten seconds if you just want the internal temperature of a medium-rare steak.
+You don’t need o3 to reason for ten seconds if you just want the internal temperature of a medium-rare steak.

 Model providers usually give descriptions of each model’s strengths, but there is a ton of overlap, and they just aren’t that descriptive.
 For example: